rniemeyer/knockout-classBindingProvider/README.md

 At run-time, you can also access the bindings, by using `ko.bindingProvider.instance.bindings`.
 This allows you to add and remove bindings as your application needs them.
 You can also merge a new set of bindings into the existing bindings using `ko.bindingProvider.instance.registerBindings(newBindings);`.

-To use your own binding router, set `options.bindingRouter = function(class, bindings){...}`.  `class` is the current class being requested and `bindings` is the bindings object to search for the class in.
+To use your own binding router, set `options.bindingRouter = function(class, bindings){...}`.  `class` is the current class being requested and `bindings` is provider's current bindings object.
 Be sure to return a valid binding object.

 Dependencies
 ------------